elliegr/elliegracemoore/content/about/main/index.md

 ---
 ## Configure page content in wide column
-title: "Why statistics?"
+title: "Why Statistics?" # leave blank to exclude
+number_featured: 0 # pulling from mainSections in config.toml
+use_featured: false # if false, use most recent by date
+number_categories: 0 # set to zero to exclude

 show_intro: true
 intro: |
- Smart smart fun nice things about stats to say here
+  smart fun things about stats here

-show_outro: true
+show_outro: false
-outro: |
-  <i class="fas fa-glass-cheers pr2"></i>Sincere thanks to [Maëlle Salmon](https://masalmon.eu/) for her help naming this Hugo theme!
 ---

 ** index doesn't contain a body, just front matter above.